tramlinehq/docs/changelog/source/november-27-2024.md

   <img src="/img/changelog/refetch-build-status.png" width="600"/>
 </p>

 Until now, Tramline allowed you to re-trigger workflows if there was a failure in the runs.
-Now, additionally, you can simply re-fetch the status of the workflow run, instead of retriggering.
-This is especially helpful when you don't want to retrigger the entire workflow, but can just re-run the specific failed jobs and have them sync on Tramline.
+Now, additionally, you can simply re-fetch the status of the workflow run instead of retriggering.
+This is especially helpful when you don't want to retrigger the entire workflow but can just re-run the specific failed jobs and have them sync on Tramline.

 <details open>
 <summary>Improvements and Fixes</summary>